6th April, 2020 • 3 min

 Building trust takes time and since it involves more than one person, it is important to take time to learn the best ways to show trust.

-A great way to do this is to step back after making a plan and let our colleagues or employee(s) work on their own set project, independently.
+A great way to do this is to step back after making a plan and let your colleagues work on their specific tasks within the project, independently.

 By giving someone our trust, their trust for us will grow in tandem.